kczulko/astar/README.md

 3) What you used for tie-breakers when you had two nodes in your priority queue with the same priority.

-   Priority queue wasn't used in this algorithm. `TraversableOnce[A+]::minBy` function on `Set` structure was used instead.
+   Priority queue wasn't used in this algorithm. `TraversableOnce[+A]::minBy` function on `Set` structure was used instead.

 4) What are the advantages of having a more sophisticated heuristic?
 Are there any disadvantages?

+   Question is what does it mean *more sophisticated heuristic*?
+When heuristic is consistent then always the shortest one path will be found.
+In the opposite case (when the heuristic function is not monotonic) algorithm gets a little bit more complicated (we need to take under consideration nodes from closed set as well and update their metrics).

 5) How do you know that a heuristic is admissable?
 How do you know that a heuristic is monotonic?